vastina/vascc/testcase/README.md

-This is from the repo I fork from and I will not change this file.
+These codes are from the repo I forked from and I will not change this file.

-Still, my goal is to write a c compiler that can compile the valid code in this repo and other c code. which is more complex
+Still, my goal is to write a c compiler that can compile the valid code in this repo and other c code which is more complex